Quadratic Embedding Constants of Graph Joins

 see Propositions \ref{02prop:QEC(regular and diam<=2} and \ref{05prop:QEC(SRG)}.
 Therefore, for a connected strongly regular graph $G$ the condition $\mathrm{QEC}(G)\le0$ is equivalent to $\lambda_{\min}(G)\ge-2$.
 On the other hand, graphs with smallest eigenvalue at least $-2$ have been extensively studied and strongly regular graphs with such property are classified \cite{Brouwer-Cohen-Neumaier1989, Cameron1976,Cheng-Greaves-Koolen2018}.
 In this aspect too the QE constant is expected to provide an interesting characteristic value of a graph.

-As is expected from the definition \eqref{1eqn:def of QEC} the QE constant is closely related to the distance spectrum.
+Finally, as is expected from the definition \eqref{1eqn:def of QEC} the QE constant is closely related to the distance spectrum, for the comprehensive account see \cite{Aouchiche-Hansen2014} and references cited therein.
 The eigenvalues of the distance matrix $D$ are arranged as

-where the first strict inequality, due to the Perron-Frobenius theorem, implies that the maximal eigenvalue of $D$ is simple.
-In this line a noteworthy relation to the QE constant is shown by the inequalities:
+where the first strict inequality, due to the Perron-Frobenius theorem, means that the maximal eigenvalue of $D$ is simple.
+In this line a remarkable relation to the QE constant is shown by the inequalities:

 the proof of which is by the standard min-max theorem.
-Thus, the QE constant possesses information supplementary to the distance spectrum, for comprehensive account of distance spectra see \cite{Aouchiche-Hansen2014} and references cited therein.
+It is an interesting open question to characterize graphs with $\delta_2(G)=\mathrm{QEC}(G)$.

 This paper is organized as follows.
 In Section 2 we review some methods for calculating the QE constants as well as their basic properties.
-In Section 3 we derive a formula for the QE constant of the join of regular graphs (Theorem \ref{03thm:QEC(G_1+G_2)}) and show typical examples.
+In Section 3 we derive a formula for the QE constant of the join $G_1+G_2$ of regular graphs $G_1$ and $G_2$ (Theorem \ref{03thm:QEC(G_1+G_2)}) and show typical examples.
 In Section 4 we discuss the double graph $\mathrm{Double}(G)$ and lexicographic product graph $G\triangleright K_2$, which are subgraphs of the graph join $G+G$.
 We see that the formulae for their QE constants (Theorems \ref{4thm:QEC(Double)} and \ref{4thm:QEC(lexicographic)}) are compatible to the ones for distance spectra \cite{Indulal-Gutman2008}.
 In Section 5 we examine some strongly regular graphs and their graph joins, and construct families of graphs which are not of QE class (Theorem \ref{5-thm-1}).